 We show on a very limited basis and breed only occasionally.
-We breed to the CKC French Breed Standard *link to Breed standard page somewhere?*, and to improve the health of the French Bulldog.
+We breed to the CKC French Bulldog Breed Standard *link to Breed standard page somewhere?*, and to improve the health of the French Bulldog.
 All of our Frenchies are pets, first and foremost, and very much a part of our family.

 French Bulldogs are our love NOT our living and we take great pride in our dogs.

 My passion for the breed began in 1992 with my very first French Bulldog.
-Later, after a break of a few years, due to work and frequent travel, I got my second French Bulldog in 2002.
+Later, after a break of a few years due to work and frequent travel, I got my second French Bulldog in 2002.
 Bella (Robobull Fabelhaft Lil Boo Peep) is now 13 and a half years young and still going strong, as is our commitment to this funny and wonderful breed!

-We breed very occasionally – first and foremost for health, to the CKC Breed Standard (this means no Disqualfiable colours, such as blue, black and tan, lilac, merle and any other colour that only occurs from cross breeding with other breeds), and for ourselves.
+We breed only occasionally – first and foremost for health, temperament, to the CKC Breed Standard, and always first and foremost to produce excellent and promising show prospects for ourselves.

-When we have puppies, there may sometimes be puppies available to only the best forever homes, and we pride ourselves on forming a friendship with owners of our Force Majeure puppies so that we can give them help and support for the lifetime of their puppy.
+Puppies may occasionally be available for loving forever pet homes, and we are very particular about choosing the perfect homes for our puppies.
+For prospective puppy owners, we have a detailed Potential Puppy Buyer Questionnaire that we ask people to fill out and submit to us.
+It helps all of us decide if a Force Majeure French Bulldog puppy is the right fit for you and your lifestyle, in the best interests of the puppy.

-Please use our CONTACT US page to reach out to us if you have any questions about French Bulldogs in general, and Force Majeure French Bulldogs in particular.
+Please use our CONTACT US page to reach out if you have any questions about French Bulldogs in general, and Force Majeure French Bulldogs in particular, and if you are interested in finding out more about our puppies.
 We love hearing from people interested in the breed we are passionate about, and are located in southwestern Ontario.

 2) BREED INFORMATION